konopkalab/10x_scRNAseq_HippoAxisSeq/README.md

 * https://human-hippo-axis.cells.ucsc.edu/

-* Shiny app by iSEE (https://bioconductor.org/packages/release/bioc/html/iSEE.html)
+* Shiny app (Please download the data and build it using the HippoAxisSeq_App.R code).

 ![](HippoAxisSeq.gif)]